Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ### Totemic Spirit: Wolf

-The cunni spirit of the Wolf enhances your ability to fight alongside your pack.
+The cunning spirit of the Wolf enhances your ability to fight alongside your pack.

 - **Spirit of the Wolf**